sefikkesim/Checkout_form/README.md

 * When value is 0, product’s row will be showed blurred
 * When I click remove button on product's row, I can delete a product in the cart.
 * When I change any combination of product chart(plus, minus, remove etc.), I want to see the new calculation of chart's prices in concerned fields.
-* When the total price is under 150 $, shipping price is calculated as 15 $, otherwise 0 €.